-Really sell it, talk about what kind of problems your product can help people solve.
+Really sell it, talk about what kind of problems your product can help solve.

-Additionally, don’t just use boring blocks of linear text to write about your product features; make it enjoyable to read.
+Additionally, don't just use boring blocks of linear text to write about your product features; make it enjoyable to read.

 Again, this goes without saying.

-Relevant, meaning your copy talks about your product in detail and highlights it’s UVP (Unique Value Proposition).
+Relevant, meaning your copy talks about your product in reasonable detail and highlights its UVP (Unique Value Proposition).

-Error-free, meaning that your copy is written well, formatted correctly and free of spelling and grammatical errors.
+Error-free, meaning that your copy is written well, formatted correctly, and free of spelling and grammatical errors.
 It doesn't have to be perfect.

-Check out these awesome writing tools and apps to help you write great landing page copy.
+Check out these excellent writing tools and apps to help you write great landing page copy.

 A video is a superb way to 'humanize' your sales landing page.

-It also helps to make your potential customers feel more connected to you and the products you are selling.
+It also helps make your ideal customer feel more connected to you and the products you are promoting.

 Don't forget that including a video on a landing page can help you increase your conversions by 86%.
 (Source)

-Your video doesn’t have to be top notch either, it could be a short video of you talking and demonstrating how your product works.
+Your video doesn't have to be top-notch either; it could be a short video of you talking about or demonstrating how your product works.

-I don’t know about you, but whenever I’m interested in buying something from a website, the first thing I tend to look for is what others are saying about the product or service.
+I don't know about you, but whenever I'm interested in buying something from a website, I look for what others are saying about the product or service.